Treasures of COASTAL JAPAN

 Tokyo to Kanazawa

-(bullet train) takes us to our first stop along the Sea of Japan, Kanazawa, enjoying a bento lunch of your choosing along the way.
-Named one of National Geographic Traveler’s Best of the World sites for 2025, gracious Kanazawa was one of Japan’s most prosperous cities during feudal times, and it retains a wealth of historic buildings, alongside some of Japan’s finest contemporary art and architecture.
+The Shinkansen (bullet train) takes us to our first stop along the Sea of Japan, Kanazawa, with time to enjoy a bento lunch of your choosing along the way.
+Recently named one of National Geographic Traveler’s Best of the World sites, gracious Kanazawa was one of Japan’s most prosperous cities during feudal times, and it retains a wealth of historic buildings, alongside some of Japan’s finest contemporary art and architecture.
 From our conveniently located, modern hotel (with its own impressive in-house art program), we’ll immerse ourselves into local history, touring a samurai house and strolling the narrow lanes of the Nagamachi Samurai Quarter.
 A short drive across town takes us to the Higashi Chaya-gai geisha district, where we will visit a centuries-old teahouse where top-flight geisha entertained an exclusive clientele.
-Returning to our hotel, an optional neighborhood orientation walk will point out some of the dozens of nearby possibilities for dinner on your own. tele.
+Returning to our hotel, an optional neighborhood orientation walk will point out some of the dozens of nearby possibilities for dinner on your own.

 Accommodations: Hyatt Centric Kanazawa